Home invasion: Elderly woman attacked in her Levin home by two young women

 "There was a knock at the door, so she answered it," Virtue said.

-One of the two women claimed she badly needed to use the toilet, so the 90-year-old woman obliged, letting the pair into her Bath St home, she said.
+One of the two women at the door claimed she badly needed to use the toilet, so the 90-year-old woman obliged and let the pair into her Bath St home, she said.

 But while her back was turned the elderly woman was struck over the head with an object before more blows followed, she said.